scientific-python/devstats.scientific-python.org/doc/content/edge_counting.md

 ```

 The number of times a particular issue has been cross-referenced can serve as
-a rudimentary measure for how "important" the issue is.
-One nice thing about using the GraphQL API for obtaining the issues is that
-we get a rudimentary measure of the number of edges for free from the query
+a rudimentary measure of the "importance" of the issue.
-itself, without having to do any extra analysis!
+The GraphQL API is nice in that it gives us the number of cross references
+"for free" from the query itself.

 First, we load the data and use `to_ndata` to make the raw JSON of the query
 response a bit easier to navigate.